tobias-weiss-ai-xr/opendesk-edu/docs/scaling.md

 The Replicas can be increased of almost any component, but is only effective for high-availability or load-balancing for apps with a check-mark in `Scaling (effective)` column.

-Verified positive effects are marke with a check-mark in `Scaling (verified)` column, apps which are not yet tested are marked with a gear.
+Verified positive effects are marked with a check-mark in `Scaling (verified)` column, apps which are not yet tested are marked with a gear.